 Any driver will tell you no two harsh-braking events are alike.
 Which is precisely why there always needs to be a dependable record of exactly what happens and why.
 By leveraging the immense amount of data collected hourly from vehicles on the road, Motive is able to create a detailed, contextual map that allows fleets to understand everything from road conditions and traffic patterns to geography and weather.

 This aggregated data is used to analyze every event and enables management to determine how common, or rare, an event is for that specific time and place.
 For example, a harsh-braking event in a congested city tunnel is more likely to occur than a wide-open rural road in the afternoon.
-The quality of these events is measured alongside the quantity, which is crucial when it comes to generating a DRIVE Risk Score (short for Driver, Road, Imaging, Vehicle and Environment) that accurately reflects the context of any driver’s performance.
+The quality of these events is measured alongside the quantity, which is crucial when it comes to generating a Safety Score that accurately reflects the context of any driver’s performance.

 Motive has an in-house safety team that analyzes all of this footage to ensure their customers can use it to coach their drivers and improve, or reward, their behavior accordingly.
 Many fleets don’t have the staff to deal with all this data, so this expert review team helps them process it and apply it as needed.
 Context is a vital commodity when it comes to deliberating cause and effect on the road.